 Once, when I was in Greenland, I won at a shooting competition with the Inuit people.
 Proud of myself, I sent a picture of my achievement to my father back in Italy, who bluntly replied: “Well done Evelyn, now do just that with your life: Pick a target and aim straight at it.
 Focus!
 Focus!”

 If I had listened to even one of these voices I would have flattened my life into a dull, shallow existence.
 Heck, I’ve always done just what I wanted, and so did all the incredibly interesting people I know.
 And every time I did something, it was because I really cared about it.
 A person who dims their light because of other people’s expectations is not charismatic, they are replaceable.
 The charismatic person builds herself through autonomous discoveries, through the suffering, blood and sweat required in the arduous quest of remaining true to her often lonely, quiet path.

 Society tells you to be recognizable, so they can select you and buy you at the supermarket.
 In return you will be compensated, often poorly, with money, a permanent contract at a stable job, likes & follows on social media, and prefabricated dreams.

 Well, to hell with that.

-I tell you that your earthly duty, if you are a worthy human being, is to always do whatever the fuck you want.
+I tell you that your earthly duty, if you are a worthy human being, is to always do whatever you want.
 You were not born into this complex miracle of existence to pursue your material and egoic needs.
 You are not here to live by the fear of not belonging or not being recognized.
 You are here to be true, to be real, and to forge your own piece of puzzle that will be included in the history of humankind.